Parks & Recreation Dept.

 Fax: 206 768-0524

 To do this great work we need everyone’s help.
 Join friends, neighbors, and bring your families outside to learn about trees, shrubs, invasive plants, how to use tools, and much more.
 Work parties are being planned for community members and businesses to care for precious urban forests and to ensure healthy, safe, and beautiful public spaces to enjoy in the future.

 2021 Volunteer Restoration & Litter Clean-up Work Parties

-Volunteer work parties are starting off small to ensure the safety of stewards, volunteers, and staff.
-Work parties are limited to 12 individuals, all participants must sign up online and will be sent confirmation and safety protocols the week before the work party.
+Volunteer work parties have limited numbers to ensure the safety of stewards, volunteers, and staff.
+Work parties are limited to 20 individuals, all participants must sign up online and will be sent confirmation and safety protocols the week before the work party.